What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 What is a marketing channel?

-Marketing channels can be any platform or method that is used for marketing a product to consumers.
+Marketing channels can be any platform or method used to market a product to consumers.

 The main goal of a marketing channel is to transfer ownership of the product or service from production to consumption.
 This could be done through: